MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/adding-openapi-plugins.md

 Since the AI agent can understand this specification, you can add it as a plugin to the agent.

-Semantic Kernel supports OpenAPI versions 2.0 and 3.0, and it aims to accommodate v3.1 specifications by utilizing v3.0 as a fallback option.
+Semantic Kernel supports OpenAPI versions 2.0 and 3.0, and it aims to accommodate version 3.1 specifications by downgrading it to version 3.0.

 > [!TIP]
 > If you have existing OpenAPI specifications, you may need to make alterations to make them easier for an AI to understand them.
 For example, you may need to provide guidance in the descriptions.
 For more tips on how to make your OpenAPI specifications AI-friendly, see [Tips and tricks for adding OpenAPI plugins](#tips-and-tricks-for-adding-openapi-plugins).